I’ve always been a fan of dried beans. They’re delicious, nutritious, and easy to prepare – unless of course you live in my neck of the woods.

 - Step 1: Drain the beans and place in a large heavy-bottomed soup pot.
 Add enough bottled spring water to cover the beans by 2″.
 Bring to a boil and skim any foam that forms at the surface.
 Add the olive oil, garlic and bay leaves and stir well.
 Reduce heat to medium and simmer, partially covered, for 45 minutes to 1 1/2 hours until beans are tender.
 The cooking time will depend on the beans’ variety (larger ones take more time to cook), dryness and age.

 - Step 2: Remove bay leaves and garlic.
-Either let cool in their liquid and refrigerate for later use or drain and proceed with your recipe of choice.
+Either let cool in their liquid and refrigerate for up to 5 days or drain and proceed with your recipe of choice.
 Always reserve the cooking water; it’s very flavorful and can be used as a stock.